art therapy

 Navigating the teen social world can be confusing and anxiety provoking.
 Teens in this art therapy group will use art making as a way to learn about social expectations.

-understand their own strengths and weaknesses within the social environment and ways to improve their social skills.
+Teens will start to understand their own strengths and weaknesses within the social environment and ways to improve their social skills.

 Teens age 13 through 17